heejungshim/WaveQTL/README.md

 # WaveQTL

-This repository contains WaveQTL, a software implementing a Wavelet-based approach for genetic association analysis of functional phenotypes (e.g. sequence data arising from high-throughput sequencing assays).
+This repository contains WaveQTL, a software implementing a wavelet-based approach for genetic association analysis of functional phenotypes (e.g. sequence data arising from high-throughput sequencing assays).

 WaveQTL is a free software, you can redistribute it and/or modify it under the terms of the GNU General Public License (GPLv3+).